Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Introduction

 The remainder of this article is organized as follows.
-Section II presents the system model.
-The problem formulation of the two tiers and the corresponding solving process are detailed in Section III and Section IV, respectively.
-The experiment evaluations and analysis are illustrated in Section V. Section VI concludes this paper.
+We present the system model in Section II.
+The problem formulation, solving process, and complexity analysis for the methods of the vehicle and RSU tiers are detailed in Section III and Section IV, respectively.
+The experiment evaluations and analysis are elaborated in Section V. We conclude this paper in Section VI.